-Conowingo Mobile Home Park is pleased to provide this annual water quality report for calendar year 2015.
+Conowingo Mobile Home Park is pleased to provide this annual water quality report for calendar year 2016.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We vigilantly safeguard our water supplies and are committed to ensuring the quality of your water.
 Conowingo Mobile Home Park routinely monitors for contaminants in your drinking water.
-Our system is currently in violation of the Lead & Copper Rule for not collecting the required number of samples during the monitoring period.
+Our system is currently in violation of the Lead & Copper Rule for not testing our drinking water during the required monitoring period.
 We are actively working to return to compliance status.